ad3m3r5/TiltedEvolution-Docker/README.md

   * Using the `STServer.ini`:
     * Can ONLY be done while the server is shutdown
     * If done while running, the config will be overwritten with the running config

+* Updating the Server
+  * Pterodactyl should automatically pull the latest image when starting the server